Traffic Camera Tickets: What You Need To Know (2025)

 In some instances, it can be difficult to tell whether you should pay a camera ticket or not.
 Tickets will sometimes state that while you’re legally obligated to pay the assessed fine, non-payment cannot adversely affect your driver’s license or your credit score.

 You may not want to pay for a ticket if you aren’t legally required to.
 However, if you mistakenly believe you don’t have to pay a ticket, you might find yourself facing additional fees, points added to your driver’s license, and damage to your credit score.
+In some cases, an unpaid ticket can escalate further, eventually triggering a court summons or even a warrant, depending on your jurisdiction.
+In some cases, an unpaid ticket can escalate further, eventually triggering a court summons or even a warrant, depending on your jurisdiction.
 The best way to know whether or not you’re obligated to pay a ticket is to consult a traffic attorney near you.

 Can You Fight a Speed Camera Ticket?